1) The key

 the door open to reconciliation from which both sides benefit.

-He knows that when all the peoples of the world respect him as
+He knows that when all the peoples of the world respect him not only as

-president, as a moral leader, and admire his results, errant leaders
+president, but as a moral leader, and admire his results, errant despots

 will no longer benefit by contending with him.
 Instead, they will